Canon 1300D vs Fujifilm XP130

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been on the market for longer (launched in March 2016).

-Advantages of the Fujifilm FinePix XP130:
+Reasons to prefer the Fujifilm FinePix XP130:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Faster burst: Shoots at higher frequency (10 vs 3 flaps/sec) to capture the decisive moment.